Shambhala Teachings

 --Great Eastern Sun.
 This book is an edited collection of "Shambhala Training Level 5" teachings (see below) given by Trungpa Rinpoche.

 --Smile at Fear.
 Awakening the True Heart of Bravery.
 This book includes edited versions of teachings mostly given at the Warriorship in the Three Yanas seminar (1978) as well as edited versions of teachings given to senior students and students who had completed many levels of the Shambhala Training program and beyond, in what used to be called the Shambhala Training "graduate program".
-Links to the audio related to this book can be found at the Naropa Institute Digital Library website.
+Links to the audio related to this book can be found at the Naropa Institute digital library website.

 The Shambhala Training Program

-Shambhala Training Level 1: The Art of Being Human
+Shambhala Training Level 1: The Discovery of Basic Goodness|

 Basic goodness, in this approach, is the basis for all of the Shambhala teachings, and is the very nature of our being, before any notion of good or bad, accepting or rejecting – before thought itself.
 Through the practice of meditation, we glimpse unconditional basic goodness as the ground of our existence -- alive, brilliant, energetic.
 Opening to our own being with gentleness and appreciation, we begin to see our potential as genuine and compassionate human beings and to make friends with and reconcile ourselves with our frailties.
 This is not just philosophy, but experience, and includes disciplines for connecting with basic goodness in everyday life.
 Subsequent levels of the program bring greater depth, breadth, and subtlety to the students' journey and understanding.
 As important as teachers are, it is our discipline and application of the teachings that bring us forward, not just the teacher or the written word or audio.